abbystarnes/M-G/README.md

 https://abbystarnes.github.io/TIY-2015-redesign-law-firm/

-This is a redesign and responsive build of a local law firm's website.
-I completed the redesign, including sketching, wireframing, UI, and development, over the course of a week.
+I completed this redesign, including sketching, wireframing, UI, and development, over the course of a week.
 This was an assignment for The Iron Yard 3-month User Interface / Web Design bootcamp course.

 ## Installing / Getting started